deanna-stover/coursesCNU/2020/idst270fall2020/juxta.md

 * ***Diplomatic Transcription** - Monday, September 28th*

   For our purposes, a diplomatic transcription means that we're including everything we see in the manuscript such as crossed-out words.
 The difference is, instead of using symbols or notes, you'll be trying to simulate it in Google Docs by using strikethrough, for instance, and/or by adding a comment.
-We'll talk more about how to do this for your specific pages in class, but [here are some tips about reading handwritten documents in the meantime.](https://www.stagestories.org/resources/reading-handwritten-archival-documents/)
+We'll talk more about how to do this for your specific pages in class, but [here are some tips about reading handwritten documents in the meantime.](https://www.stagestories.org/resources/reading-handwritten-archival-documents/) And some guidelines can be found [here.](https://digital.janeaddams.ramapo.edu/scripto)

   **By class** - You'll want to finish your diplomatic transcriptions by class in order to (virtually) meet with your assigned partner.
 The two of you will "Proofread" the document together (see [proofreading](https://gde.upress.virginia.edu/06-gde.html#h3.1)).